Best Things to Do in Budapest: 2-Day Itinerary With Sygic Travel

 You can visit the church’s interior for free, but they accept donations.
 The central dome has a small fee for entrance and it’s worth it.
 Go to the top to have a great panoramic view of Budapest.

 The Basilica is also a common place for classical music concerts and organ concerts.
 They usually take place inside the building, but sometimes also on part of the square outside.

-Consider going to a ruin pub to finish your visit to the best places in Budapest.
+Consider adding a ruin pub to your Budapest itinerary to finish your visit to the best places in Budapest.
 This can be a good time to relax at one of Budapest’s distinctive ruin pubs.
 The most famous one is Szimpla Kert.

 I went during the day on a weekday, and there was a significant amount of people, but it wasn’t crowded.
 It can get pretty packed though if you go during the weekend.

 The ruin pubs in Budapest are very unique.
 These were abandoned buildings from WWII, that later were reformed into bars or pubs.
 With worn out furniture, the place looks like a collection of art pieces that usually wouldn’t go well together.
 However, they make it work and managed to create a casual environment for hanging out while enjoying from their wide variety of drinks.

 How to Plan Your Trip to Budapest with Sygic Travel

 First, you need to access Sygic Travel app.
 Once you register your account (for free or premium version), you can add your trip to Budapest and the dates you’ll be there.
 For this example, I added a trip to Budapest from October 19th to 21st.

 Then, head to the section of “Video Tour”.